Detect Any Shadow: Segment Anything for Video Shadow Detection: Introduction

-Previous deep learning-based video shadow detection methods model the feature correlation between frames, \emph{e.g.}, TVSD~\cite{chen2021triple} learns at both intra-video and inter-video and SC-Cor~\cite{ding2022learning} learns among the nearby frames at inter-video.
+Previous deep learning-based video shadow detection methods directly model the feature correlation between frames, \emph{e.g.}, TVSD~\cite{chen2021triple} learns at both intra-frame and inter-frame levels to model their correlation features, and SC-Cor~\cite{ding2022learning} learns the correspondence among nearby frames at inter-frame level.
 These methods have achieved promising results.
-As a similar pixel-level video prediction task, video object segmentation (VOS)~\cite{pont20172017,xu2018youtube,yang2021associating,cheng2022xmem} aims to track and segment interested objects across the entire video based on the object masks given at the first frame.
-Motivated by this, we consider to predict the mask of a specific frame (\emph{e.g.}, first frame) within a shadow video and propagate it to the entire video by learning the correspondence with other frames.
+Nevertheless, they do not incorporate shadow prior information.
+As a similar pixel-level video prediction task, video object segmentation (VOS)~\cite{pont20172017,xu2018youtube,yang2021associating,cheng2022xmem} tracks and segments objects of interest throughout the entire video based on the object prior mask given in the first frame.
+Motivated by this, we consider predicting the shadow mask of a specific frame (\emph{e.g.}, the first frame), which we call it~\emph{shadow prior}, within a video and propagating it to the entire video by learning the correspondence between frames.
+We argue that the introduction of shadow prior provides the network with more information to improve video shadow detection.
+Moreover, by incorporating the shadow prior, the interaction with adjacent frames can be reduced during the detection of the current frame, resulting in faster inference speed.
+For instance, in the case of TVSD~\cite{chen2021triple}, detecting shadows in the current frame requires the empirical selection of the subsequent five frames to facilitate inter-frame interactions, which increases the inference time of the network and hampers the trade-off between accuracy and speed.
+In contrast, our method requires interaction with the first frame and the previous frame.
+Therefore, by leveraging shadow prior and propagating it across the video, we can enhance the precision of the prediction network while concurrently boosting its computational efficiency.